Skip to main content

 About

-Please join us for the Hunter College Now Fall 2025 program!
+Please join us for the Hunter College Now Spring 2026 program!
 This is your chance to do something exceptional this summer, and the best part is that the course will be completely free!
 One college class costs around $1,500 and we are paying that for you to be able to earn some college credits before you graduate HS!

-College Now courses during the Fall are open to current 10th and 11th grade students who meet the following requirements.
+College Now courses during the spring are open to current 10th, 11th and 12th grade students who meet the following requirements.

-At this time, we are offering courses that will be held in person or in a hybrid format for the Fall 2025 semester.
+At this time, the majority of our courses will be held in person or in a hybrid format for the Spring 2026 semester.
+We plan to have one fully online course.

-College Now courses during the fall are open to current 10th and 11th grade students who meet the following requirements.
+College Now courses during the spring are open to current 10th, 11th and 12th grade students who meet the following requirements.
 You only need scores from one of the columns i.e. only SATs or PSATs or Regents or the extra requirements.
 If your scores are close enough (whether it be within 5 points in the Regents or 30 points in the PSAT/SAT) to meet our eligibility requirements, you are still encouraged to apply because you will be in our waitlist range.
 All students MUST still submit a transcript and their PSAT and/or SAT scores (if available).
 We can also accept recommendation letters in lieu of standardized test scores

-Students who are interested in applying for our Calculus 1 course must be currently enrolled in and on track to pass Trigonometry or higher level Math course.
-Those who are accepted into this course would then be required to take a Math placement exam to make sure they qualify.
+Students who are interested in applying for our Calculus 2 course must be currently enrolled in and on track to pass college level Calculus 1 or have an appropriate score on the AP Calculus exam.

 We encourage students to select a course for which they have not already earned a 4 or 5 on the AP exam.

-In addition to the scores mentioned below, students must have a cumulative GPA of 75 or higher to be eligible for the Hunter College Now Fall program.
+In addition to the scores mentioned below, students must have a cumulative GPA of 75 or higher to be eligible for the Hunter College Now Spring program.

 Course PSAT/SAT Regents Extra Requirements